mmomtchev/Forez/README.md

 The Barons Crusade is a relatively lesser known crusade that is considered to be a failure by most scholars.
 Militarily, it was very well prepared and consisted of a very sizeable and capable armed force.
 However because of various organizational problems, it failed to achieve any goals.
 It is studied very extensively by Lower in his 2005 book.

+Preparations for the crusade started in November 17 1234 when Pope Gregory IX issued the papal bull *Rachel suum videns*.
 The bulk of the crusader force was composed of French knights joined by some English knights.

 It consists of two separate and largely independent military campaigns - one to the Holy Lands and another one to the Latin Empire in Constantinople.
 Both armies shared the same funding and left about the same time.
 The diversion to Constantinople was largely the brainchild of Pope Gregory IX and it was a follow-up to the very controversial Fourth Crusade which ended with the sacking of Constantinople in 1204.
 Pope Gregory IX continued with the policy of trying to reunite Christianity - by defeating the Orthodox Christians on the battlefield and imposing a Catholic Patriarch.
 It was him the driving force for diverting funds from the Holy Lands and trying to coerce the various European knights to switch their vows from Jerusalem to Constantinople.